Ricksource/cen4802/README.md

 # cen4802
-Author - Ricardo Fuentes-Rivera
+Author - Ricardo Fuentes-Rivera.

-This repository is for practicing the GitHub Flow.
+Description - This repository is for practicing the GitHub Flow.